Enterprise Software Suite

 2014 to Present

-For the past several years, I've worked for the enterprise software company SAP on their Cloud HR suite SuccessFactors.
-I wear two hats there: one as a Product Designer, and another as a User Researcher.
+From June 2014 to December 2021, I worked for the enterprise software company SAP on their Cloud HR suite SuccessFactors.
+I wore two hats there: one as a Product Designer, and another as a User Researcher.

 On the other side, as a User Researcher, I plan and conduct several research projects a month spanning the entirety of SuccessFactors' product line alongside several other researchers.
 These could be usability tests, user interviews, concept validation studies, customer-facing workshops, or something else entirely.
 It all depends on the questions the product teams are trying to answer.
 I am responsible for then presenting the findings of the research I conduct to the product teams and any other stakeholders.

 Although I knew next-to-nothing about HR or HR Software when I started at SuccessFactors in 2014, I've learned a ton about it over time.
 Although this role has been challenging, and the problems we're solving are often quite complicated, I've found it to be an amazing and rewarding place to hone my UX and User Research skills.
 It also gives me virtually limitless opportunities to speak to our actual users regularly about their preferences and pain points, something any good UX-er will tell you makes a world of difference.

 Here is a sampling of design projects I worked on at SAP SuccessFactors